 All of the email stats you need to measure the response to your email are available on you email's manage page.
 Overall statistics are tracked in the "Statistics" tab.
 Clicks on individual links in your email are tracked in the "Clicks" tab.
-And if you've set up a subject line test, overall statistics for each subject line are tracked in the "Subject Testing" tab.
+And if you've set up a subject line test, overall statistics for each subject line are tracked in the "Test Results" tab.

-Note: If your subject line is over the byte limit, it will break open and click statistic reporting.
-Less than 200 characters should be your goal for subject lines to avoid this.
+Note: If your subject or from line is over the byte limit, it will break open and click statistic reporting.
+Less than 200 characters should be your goal for subject and from lines to avoid this.

 In the "Statistics" tab, we track total sent, number of unique opens, machine opens, machine open rate (for more on Apple's Mail Privacy Protection and machine opens, click here), and unique open rate (total unique opens divided by total sent, as a percentage).
 We track total unique clicks, click rate (total unique clicks divided by total sent, as a percentage), and clicks/open ratio (total unique clicks divided by total unique opens, as a percentage).
 We track action rates if you link to an Action Network page, including total actions, action rate (total actions divided by total sent, as a percentage), and actions/click ratio (total actions divided by total unique clicks, as a percentage).

 The ratio numbers are particularly useful, as they give you an opportunity to get a handle on how your email is performing quickly, especially in relation to another email in an email test.
 While your open, click, and action rates will increase over time as more activists engage with your email (starting at 0%, then 1%, then 2%), the ratios should stay roughly the same (20% clicks/open, even though total clicks and total opens are both increasing).
 So you can make a judgement about how well an email is doing quickly, as those ratios should stay similar over time once they reach a point of stability.